October 20, 2021

 PAs who practice in dermatology are able to literally see conditions on the skin and the results of any treatments they prescribe — a reward that may be the biggest benefit of working in this specialty, along with the opportunity to work a regular schedule and earn generous compensation.

 “I can look at someone’s skin and tell what’s going on internally.
-The skin really does tell a story if you’re paying attention,” says Archana Sangha, MMS, PA-C, who works at Anne Arundel Dermatology in Vienna, Virginia.
+The skin really does tell a story if you’re paying attention,” says Archana Sangha, MMS, PA-C, who works at Anne Arundel Dermatology in Vienna, Virginia, and serves on the board of directors at the Society of Dermatology PAs (SDPA), a specialty organization comprised of PAs in dermatology.

-Jane Mast, MPAS, PA-C, of Brevard Medical Dermatology in Viera, Florida, has treated teenage patients with acne who are down and depressed during their first visit; then, when these same patients come back for follow-up visits, “we look at their before and after pictures, and I see their happiness come back,” she says.
+Jane Mast, MPAS, PA-C, regional medical director of dermatology Southeast at Novartis in Melbourne, Florida, has treated teenage patients with acne who are down and depressed during their first visit; then, when these same patients come back for follow-up visits, “we look at their before and after pictures, and I see their happiness come back,” she says.
 “That’s very rewarding.”

 1. Wear SPF 30 or higher daily.